amg28/js-demo-react-app/README.md

 # Prerequisites
 You must have the following installed:

-Node.js v10+
+* Node.js
-NPM v6+ (comes installed with newer Node versions)
+* NPM (comes installed with Node)

 # Installation
-1. Install app dependencies by running command:
+1. Install app dependencies by running:
 `npm install`

 2. Run app using command: